THE BUTTE AND THE BAPAUME AREA

-As you can see from the headers above, this history page has been enhanced to give fuller details of the fighting and related which has taken place at this very special site and area not only in the First World War but also before that, back for example to the Franco-Prussian war in the 1870's.
+As you can see from the section header categories above, this history section has been designed to give fuller details of the fighting and related which has taken place at this very special area not only in the First World War but also before that war.
+In the pre 1914 section as an example there is a piece covering the 1870/71 Franco-Prussian war action in the Bapaume sector.

-Regarding WW1, apart from giving details of the attack by the 50th Division on the Butte on 5 November 1916 as narrated by Roland Bradford in the Post 1914 section, we have added a nice piece there covering the weather and underfoot conditions in the autumn 1916 Somme battlefields.
-These weather and its effects were no doubt an equally as big an enemy at the time as was the Germans.
-The book Twelve Days The Somme 1916 by Sidney Rogerson is a must read, it describes the awful conditions perfectly.
-Finally we have put in the Post 1914 section another important and interesting article giving a summary of the main attacks on the Butte late in 1916, the Butte of course remaining undefeated in that year.
+Regarding WW1, in the post 1914 section apart from giving details of the attack by the 50th Division on the Butte on 5 November 1916 as narrated by Roland Bradford,we have added a nice piece covering the weather and underfoot conditions in the autumn 1916 Somme battlefields.
+These factors and their effects were no doubt an equally as big an enemy at the time as were the Germans.
+The book Twelve Days The Somme 1916 by Sidney Rogerson is a must read as it describes the awful conditions perfectly.
+Finally we have put in the Post 1914 section a relevant article giving a summary of the main attacks on the Butte late in 1916, the Butte of course remaining undefeated in that year.

-We sincerely thank Butte associate Blanche Crossan for giving Bob lots of background material regarding the area pre the First World War.
-Bob went through it and more added a nice piece on the 1870-1871 in the area in the pre 1914 section.
-There is no doubt whatsoever that the Butte was involved in the brief war action early January 1871.
-Finally we thought it useful here to highlight a few of the key milestones when the WW1 was to arrive in the Bapaume and its surrounding areas in August and September 1914.
-These are great for background purposes and are as below.
+We sincerely thank Butte associate Blanche Crossan for giving Bob background material regarding the Bapaume area pre the First World War.
+Bob went through it and as above added a nice piece on the 1870-1871 war in the area.
+There is no doubt whatsoever that the Butte was involved in that brief war action early January 1871.
+Finally we thought it useful in this overview to highlight a few of the key milestones when the WW1 arrived in the Bapaume and its surrounding areas in August and September 1914.
+These are great for background and of course general interest purposes and are as follows.